wp-plugins/ajax-event-calendar/trunk/readme.txt

 Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
 If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and include your URL for troubleshooting purposes.

 = What does this plugin remove when deleted? =
-The event and category databases, custom calendar roles and capabilities, and plugin options are permanently removed.
+The event and category databases, custom calendar roles and capabilities, plugin options and widget settings are permanently removed.

 = How does the calendar filter work? =
 The filter is appears only when more than one event category has been created.